viviandotdev/ObsidianVault/+ Encounters/Eastern vs. western values.md

-**I terms of values I am a mix between eastern and western values** For relationships, I values equality in relationships, I prefer peer relationships where I don't see you as better than me we are all human
+**I terms of values I am a mix between eastern and western values** equality vs hierarchy
+- For relationships, I values equality in relationships, I prefer peer relationships, I don't like interacting people who don't see me as a peer collectivism vs individualism
+- I think this is more difficult for me to decide, I think at my core I am more individual, I think for my own happiness and peace